Zelensky visits Kharkiv region after Russian attacks

 "All the conditions for reducing the electricity deficit are being created," Zelensky said in a video message on Tuesday.
 There should be fewer power cuts, he said, adding that work is being done to repair the damage to the grids.

-The president accused Russia of using missile attacks and bombing of Kharkiv and the surrounding area to drive people out of the city of over 1 million and the region.
+The president accused Russia of trying to drive people out of the city of over 1 million and the region.

 "Everything that [Russian President Vladimir] Putin touches turns into ruins," Zelensky said.
 However, Kiev will do everything it can to better protect the city from Russian attacks, he added.
 "We have a solution to strengthen the air defence here."